 In February 2014, Costa Rica and CERN signed an agreement to facilitate scientific cooperation and access to grants for students and researchers.

-The Swiss National Science Foundation (SNSF) is also funding an ETH Zurich project, which runs until 2023, to identify the requirements for establishing a dual vocational education and training system in Costa Rica.
+In addition, the SNSF is funding an ETH Zurich project to identify the conditions required to establish a dual vocational education and training system in Costa Rica (by 2023).

 Swiss nationals in Costa Rica